 Introduction to OD Essentials: this one day programme provides an introduction to the function of OD and the role of the OD practitioner; including the key skills, knowledge and mindsets needed to become one.

-OD Practitioner Programme: is highly practical and in-depth.
+The OD Practitioners Programme: is highly practical and in-depth look into OD.
 It will equip you with a core understanding of what OD is.
 Improve your skills and provide you with greater awareness of your self and group process.
 We achieve this by bringing theory to life through practice – using your real world situations and experiences as the starting point for deep learning.

 MSc in People and Organisational Development: two-year, part-time MSc qualification.
 This programme deepens your theoretical knowledge and practical ability to transform organisations in a holistic way which brings the people along with you.
 It will increase your confidence, your personal impact, effectiveness and credibility in your role either inside an organisation or as an external consultant or change management practitioner.